-Process dependence of risk taking was theoretically analyzed in the seminal contributions of Segal who deals with the evaluation of two-stage prospects in the domain of RDU (Segal, 1987a,b, 1990).
-Dillenberger (2010) provides a necessary and sufficient condition for preferences for one-shot resolution of uncertainty which holds for example in Gul (1991)'s theory of disappointment aversion, but not generally in RDU.
-However, we show in Appendix E.2 that this preference condition also applies to the class of resolution processes studied here.
+Process dependence of risk taking was theoretically analyzed in the seminal contributions of Segal who deals with the evaluation of two-stage prospects in the domain of RDU (Segal 1987a, b, 1990).
+Dillenberger (2010) provides a necessary and sufficient condition for preferences for one-shot resolution of uncertainty, which holds, for example, in Gul (1991)'s theory of disappointment aversion, but not generally in RDU.
+However, we show in Online Appendix E.2 that this preference condition also applies to the class of resolution processes studied here.

-With respect to Observation #4, process dependence has also been observed in the domain of time discounting: Discount rates applied to a particular delay are higher when the delay is divided into subintervals than when it is left undivided (Read, 2001; Read and Roelofsma, 2003; Ebert and Prelec, 2007; Epper et al., 2009; Dohmen et al., 2017).
-This regularity of subadditive discounting has usually been interpreted as a manifestation of (pure) time preferences (Read, 2001).
+With respect to Observation #4, process dependence has also been observed in the domain of time discounting: Discount rates applied to a particular delay are higher when the delay is divided into subintervals than when it is left undivided (Read 2001; Read and Roelofsma 2003; Ebert and Prelec 2007; Epper, Fehr-Duda, and Bruhin 2009; Dohmen et al. 2017).
+This regularity of subadditive discounting has usually been interpreted as a manifestation of (pure) time preferences (Read 2001).

 Observation #5 refers to the effect of the timing of uncertainty resolution on risk taking behavior.
 Several experimental studies investigated people's intrinsic preferences for resolution timing.
-The general finding is that there are varying percentages of people with preference for early resolution, preference for late resolution and timing indifference (Nielsen, 2020).
-Often, the percentage of people
+The general finding is that there are varying percentages of people with preference for early resolution, preference for late resolution and timing indifference (Nielsen 2020).
+Often, the percentage of people with a preference for late resolution is quite sizable (Chew and Ho 1994; Ahlbrecht and Weber 1996; Arai 1997; Lovallo and Kahneman 2000; Eliaz and Schotter 2007; von Gaudecker, van Soest, and Wengström 2011; Ganguly and Tasoff 2017).
+This finding is actually quite surprising, at least for situations where real money is at stake.
+Knowing early how much income to expect should always be advantageous for adapting one's consumption plans even though one might not be able to spend the money immediately.